Skip to main content

 IReactive

-IReactive defines the core interface for Reactive Contracts.
-It extends IPayer.sol and provides event notifications and the execution entry point.
+IReactive defines the main interface for reactive contracts.
+It provides event notifications and the execution entry point.

 The LogRecord struct contains event data delivered to the contract.